leighmcculloch/leighmcculloch.com/source/content/talks/2021-01-22--Stellar-Development-Foundation-Internal-Engineering-Talks--Understanding-Go-Module-Dependencies/slides.md

 <!--
 This is for the most part all you need to know for 99% general day-to-day development in Go.
 Everything is sweet...
 Everything appears to work the way we'd expect it to...

-TRANSITION: Eventually you'll come across some gotchas...
+TRANSITION: Eventually we'll come across some gotchas...
 -->

 ---

 # Gotcha 1
-## go.mod lies about version
+## go.mod versions aren't the compiled versions

 <!--
-Go.mod lies about the versions we're using, or at least it appears like it's lying.
+Go.mod versions aren't the compiled versions.

 The version listed in the go.mod for a dependency might not be the version that'll be used at compile time.